 How much you choose to consider others’ advice is your call.
 But it is important to draw on all available resources early in your academic career.

-Career specialists in the Office of Career Services and Internships, academic advisors in the University Advising Center, and faculty: each resource brings a unique perspective and valuable expertise to the discussion.
+Advisors in the Academic and Career Engagement and Success (ACES) Center, your professional advisors in other programs, and faculty members: each resource brings a unique perspective and valuable expertise to the discussion.
 The stronger your connections with them, the better they will get to know you—and the better their advice.
 Your role is to participate actively in the process and make a decision that’s right for you.

 What’s the “right” path to success?

-A good place to seek help, starting early in your academic career is the University Advising Center, where advisors can assist with course decision-making as well as learning academic requirements.
-Also be sure to visit the Office of Career Services and Internships, where experienced career specialists can offer career counseling and decision-making guidance.
-Career assessment testing (using Focus2) and a Career Library can also help you zero in on your strengths and preferences.
-You'll also find StrengthsQuest to be an effective assessment in helping you to discover how you can apply your talents to your academic endeavors.
+A good place to seek help starting early in your academic career is the ACES Center, where advisors can assist with course decision-making as well as learning academic requirements.
+ACES advisors can also offer career counseling and decision-making guidance.
+Career assessment (using Focus 2) can also help you zero in on your strengths and preferences.
 Faculty members are another excellent source of information and support.
 Finally, the Healey Library offers an entertaining and practical way to learn more about various academic interests through their streaming video collection.
-Accessing this site from an off campus computer requires a Healey Library barcode.
+Accessing this site from an off-campus computer requires a Healey Library barcode.

 Experience also counts.
 Even before your senior year, pursue research in your field, internships, and other hands-on opportunities to explore careers behind the scenes.

-Pre–requisites and credits may be required to participate; learn more at the Office of Career Services and Internships.
+Pre-requisites and credits may be required to participate; learn more by meeting with an ACES advisor.

 Remember: we’re here to help.